 Michael joined the group in 2014 after strong encouragement from his daughter Lorelei who initially helped with the race awards in 2012.
 Michael is a staunch supporter of the community, and he is a half marathoner and triathlete himself along with his wife Inger who also helps with the race.
 They all love Fayetteville along with with Mari, who attends the UA.
-Michael is VP International Operations & Business Development for Gibbs Die Casting.
-He is the Official Chile Pepper Nuclear Engineer who served on active duty in the Navy on submarines early in his career path.
+Michael is Chief Operating Officer for voestalpine Automotive Components Cartersville, Inc. He is the Official Chile Pepper Nuclear Engineer who served on active duty in the Navy on submarines early in his career path.
 He has to his credit saving 2 lives; one during a potential electrocution in a submarine of a fellow service member and in 2019 a colleague suffered a “widow maker” heart attack and Michael administered CPR until paramedics arrived and took the man to the hospital and he recovered. .

 Amy is a quiet, yet powerful and capable addition to the board.
 She is in charge of Registration, or keeping 5400 runners organized, which takes patience and skillful organization under fire.
 She has assisted behind the scenes for a couple years, and has eagerly stepped to the front.
 She lends her talents to help grow running in Northwest Arkansas, which is a passion second only to family; Ray, Kendra and Spencer.
 She’s a self described recycler, volunteer and iron chef in her kitchen creating masterpieces for the family.
 Amy is a Registered Arkansas Volunteer Coach working with Middle School runners in Rogers, and also a Dental Assistant…so smile when you see her corralling all those registration packets!